 Additional Costs for Drugs and Anaesthetic Agents

-The members of this class action include all those who paid more than the cost price for the use of a drug or an anesthetic agent by a physician, an optometrist or a private clinic in the course of an insured act covered by the RAMQ.
-The fees covered by the Raunet class action cannot be claimed in this case.
+This class action seeks to compensate all those who paid more than the cost price for the use of a drug or an anesthetic agent by a physician, an optometrist or a private clinic in the course of an insured act covered by the RAMQ.
+A similar class action, but for different fees, is also before the courts.
+For more information, see the Raunet case page.

 Are you a member?